jfmwz/pollchat/README.md

  2. Get yourself a server with Node.js installed, and a webserver like apache or nginx

+ 3. You'll also need to install a couple of Node.js modules for kafka and websocket support npm install kafka npm install websocket

- 3. Edit server.js and fill in your `kafkahost` and `kafkaport`.
+ 4. Edit server.js and fill in your `kafkahost` and `kafkaport`.
 Adjust the `listenport` as well if you want

- 4. Now fire up the server.js daemon, something like daemontools is recommended for serious usage
+ 5. Now fire up the server.js daemon, something like daemontools is recommended for serious usage

- 5. Edit index.html and fill in the Node.js websocket listener details.
+ 6. Edit index.html and fill in the Node.js websocket listener details.
 Place it in a directory being served by apache/nginx/other

- 6. Hit the page from your browser, you've just started a chat client!
+ 7. Hit the page from your browser, you've just started a chat client!